dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

 - Test: Orbship in multiplayer
-- Fix: Rebalance Defiant to be less OP
 - Feature: BugRammer should get healing by ramming, and take more damage from getting shot
 - Fix: AI not shooting beams from long distance
     - Should fix as Defiant can simply run away from AI in campaign to heal, whereas it cannot simply do that in PvP